 Most recently she replaced Roseanne as Dan Connor’s new wife on The Conners.
 Today Sagal is 69 years old and right on cue, we recently saw her in a starring role in the show, Rebel, from the creators of Grey’s Anatomy, she continues voicing on Futurama until 2023, and is currently filming for a project called Torn Hearts.

 Marcy Rhoades is the Bundys’ next-door neighbor who has it out for Al, even though she’s Peggy’s best friend.
 Fans loved seeing her go after Al; she often protested Al’s National Organization of Men Against Amazonian Masterhood group – with her own group, Feminists Against Neanderthal Guys.

 On the set of Married… with Children, she wasn’t just a cast member.
 In addition to playing Marcy, Bearse also directed a whopping 31 episodes, highlighted by season 11’s “The Stepford Peg,”

-Bearse broke onto our radar with a starring role in 1985’s cult classic Fright Night.
+Bearse, now 64, broke onto our radar with a starring role in 1985’s cult classic Fright Night.
 She hadn’t acted since 2013 before returning for the cinema blockbuster, Sky Sharks in 2020.
 Bearse is in her early 60s, and married her partner Carrie in 2010.
 Ed O’Neill and David Faustino were the only original cast members not invited to her wedding because Bearse was afraid they would laugh at the sight of “two women in tuxedos,” which during a 2013 interview O’Neill admitted he would.
 Can’t take the Al out of Bundy.